Candy · Family · Family Favorites · Holidays

 • Add remaining flour or enough to make a soft dough.
 Knead lightly and place in greased bowl.
 Cover and let set in warm place, free from draft.
 Let rise until doubled in bulk, about 2 hours.

 • When light, punch dough down and shape in balls about the size of a walnut and place on a greased cookie sheet.
-Let rise.
+Let rise for 10 minutes

 • When risen, push the centers of balls down and fill with cherry filling (or filling of your choice).
 Let rise again.